-- Specific things to notice, write down, and bring to the next session. - Each training (after this one) will begin with discussion about how your field work went, so please use the tools during the week so that this discussion can be rich and meaningful.
+• Specific things to notice, write down, and bring to the next session.

+• Each training (after this one) will begin with discussion about how your field work went, so please use the tools during the week in order to make this discussion rich and meaningful.

-Choosing a focus child: Decide to focus on one child so you can practice using the tools that we talk about in the training.
-At the end of the session, everyone will decide which child they will focus on, so you can be thinking about how you want to decide.
+Choosing a focus child: Decide to focus on one child in order to practice using the tools that we talk about in the training.
+At the end of the session, everyone will decide which child, so think about how you want to decide.
 (Do you want to choose a child who is challenging right now?
 One who is new?
 One you are curious about and need to get to know better?)
 You will use the field work activities with this particular child in between sessions.
-(Confidentiality note: While we will talk about how your field work went during future sessions, please do not use names of the children or identifying descriptions.)
+(Confidentiality note: while we will talk about how your field work went during future sessions, please do not use names or identifying descriptions.)

-FIELD WORK-Back in your program between sessions
+FIELD WORK-back in your program between sessions

-Between Session A and Session B: Gathering information about your focus child.
+Between Session A and Session B: gathering information about your focus child.

 Select one child that you will observe this week.
 This child will be your focus child and we will refer to this child throughout the remaining sessions.
-Before leaving Session A, class think about the following 3 questions.
-Jot down thoughts and be ready to share one with the group.
+Before leaving Session A class think about these 3 questions, jot down thoughts, and be ready to share one with the group.